 Children are actively encouraged to look for, browse through and use books and texts as part of their learning experiences in all subjects.

 Individual reading is recorded by the child and or parent/carer in the child’s Reading Diary.
+In Key Stage Two, children all have a reading journal to record the work carried out in daily reading lessons.

 Informal formative assessment is ongoing through weekly individual, shared and whole class reading sessions.